-What Types of Thailand Work Visas Are Available?
+Types of Work Visas in Thailand

 All foreigners who want to work in Thailand will need a non-immigrant visa and a work permit.
 The first step is applying for a non-immigrant Category B visa, which breaks down into further categories of visa depending on your employee’s planned activities.
 Most of your employees will need a Category B visa, as this version is most common for teachers, lawyers, and anyone working for a multinational corporation.

 Keep in mind that Thailand has some professions that are off-limits to foreigners, so ensure your employees are working within avenues that are legal for their status.

 After securing a visa and a job offer, your employees will need to go to the Ministry of Labor and apply for a work permit.
 Then, they can extend the term of their visa by one or two years.

 Thailand has numerous stipulations that must be met by both your company and your employees for a new hire to obtain a work visa.
 As an employer, you will need: